UK and US warn of ‘serious consequences’ if Russia invades Ukraine

 Along with the US and German talks, Ms Truss was expected to hold bilateral meetings on Saturday with other G7 counterparts and the European Union, as well as guest countries such as Australia and South Korea.

-In the evening, she was due to host guests at a working dinner at The Beatles Story Museum, with Southport potted shrimp among the local food to be showcased on the menu – while a tribute band played hits from the fab-four’s repertoire.
+In the evening, she hosted guests at a working dinner at The Beatles Story Museum, with Southport potted shrimp among the local food to be showcased on the menu – while a tribute band played hits from the fab-four’s repertoire.

 At the dinner, officials said Ms Truss would discuss her vision for a global “network of liberty”, based on the UK building closer economic, tech and security links with allies and drawing more countries “into the orbit” of free-market democracies.